Ana Padurariu

-Early life
+Early and personal life

 Ana Padurariu is of Romanian descent.
-Born in Bracebridge, Ontario, she resides in Whitby.
+Born in Bracebridge, Ontario, she was raised in Whitby.
 She attended Sinclair Secondary School.

-Padurariu's club is Gemini Gymnastics (located in Oshawa, Ontario), where she took up gymnastics at the age of four.
-Her favorite apparatus are beam and floor.
-Her dream is to compete at the 2020 Tokyo Olympic Games, just as former Gemini Gymnastics gymnast Kristina Vaculik did in London in 2012.
+Padurariu trained at Gemini Gymnastics (located in Oshawa, Ontario), where she took up gymnastics at the age of four.

+Padurariu married American soccer player Tommy Silva in 2024.

 Gymnastics career

-Junior
+2016–17

 As a junior, in 2016–2017 Padurariu won every gold (five gold medals, the all-around and all four apparatus events) at the 2016 Olympic Hopes Cup, the 2017 Elite Canada, and the 2017 Canadian Artistic Gymnastics Championships and four golds (except on vault) at the 2016 Pan American Artistic Gymnastics Championships.
 She also did well at two international events, the City of Jesolo Trophy (Italy) and the Gymnix Junior Cup (Montreal, Canada).
 As a result, she was named Gymnastics Canada's junior athlete of 2017.

-Senior

 2018

 Padurariu debuted at the senior level at the 2018 Elite Canada, winning the all-around silver.
 She was leading after three events, but fell on vault.
 Later she learned that she had two fractures in her left foot.

 In September 2018, Padurariu was part of the Canadian team that finished in fourth place in the team competition at the 2018 senior Pan American Artistic Gymnastics Championship.

 Padurariu was included in the Canadian team for the 2018 World Artistic Gymnastics Championships in Doha, Qatar, where she helped Canada to its best-ever fourth place in the team event, and qualified in fifth place for the final on balance beam.
 In the beam final, she won silver with 14.100 points, behind Liu Tingting of China with 14.533 points and ahead of Simone Biles of the United States with 13.600 points.
 It was only the fourth worlds medal in the history of Canadian women's artistic gymnastics.
 Padurariu is also her country's second-ever world medalist on beam.